 3.2 On behalf of HELCOM, Mr Markus Helavuori from the HELCOM Secretariat and the HELCOM RESPONSE Group Chairperson Ms Heli Haapasaari updated the meeting on the key issues currently addressed within HELCOM, as guided by the Baltic Sea Action Plan (BSAP) (2007-2021).
 These include the review and update of the BSAP; the revision (and shortening) of the HELCOM Response Manual, namely merging Volumes I (oil response) and III (on-shore response) and redrafting Volume II (HNS response) via the inter-regional HNS Manual being developed under the WestMoPoCo project; and the ongoing development of the HELCOM Response Exercise Plan (HREP) framework, a first draft of which will be discussed at the upcoming RESPONSE meeting.
 The meeting took note of the new pollution response capacities available in the region and the recently detected relatively large oil spills / illegal discharges in the region.
 In terms of regional priorities that may require EU funding, HELCOM indicated that regional risk analysis remains a priority, and the RESPONSE group will be discussing the possible update of the BRISK risk analysis project.
 Furthermore, exploring the response to new types of fuels and the at-sea recovery of new substances that are being transported in the Baltic are also topics of high interest to the region.

 3.3 Ms Susana Salvador, Bonn Agreement/OSPAR Secretary and Mr Ronny Schallier, OTSOPA Chair, provided an overview of the evolution of the 50 years of the Bonn Agreement (BA) cooperation in the Greater North Sea, noting that BA is the oldest regional agreement established by governments to respond to pollution incidents.
 Reference was made to the BE-AWARE Trend Analysis 2030 and the simplified risk analysis of the Bay of Biscay conducted in view of Spain becoming a BA Contracting Party in 2019.
 The BA enlarged in 2019 its scope of action to also include air emissions from shipping (MARPOL Annex VI) and the operational implications and considerations for implementing this will be discussed at OTSOPA 2020 and at a dedicated workshop later in 2020.
 The new Bonn Agreement Strategic Action Plan (BASAP) 2019-2025 includes on-going actions from the BAAP 2016-2019 and from the implementation plan of the BE AWARE projects, covering both recurrent tasks and new tasks addressing new challenges for the region.
 Recent results of aerial surveillance flights highlight that the numbers of unknown spills or spills of other substances seem to be increasing, while ship-sourced oil spill detections are decreasing in the wider North Sea area.
-The meeting noted the ongoing revision of the joint BA/HELCOM annual reporting format on illegal discharges observed during aerial surveillance; and the intention of the BA and OSPAR to sign an MoU reflecting the two organisations’ special relationship and common areas of interest.
+The meeting noted the ongoing revision of the joint BA/HELCOM annual reporting format on detections observed during aerial surveillance; and the intention of the BA and OSPAR to sign an MoU reflecting the two organisations’ special relationship and common areas of interest.